Trinkle23897/Fast-Poisson-Image-Editing/README.md

 $$
 \nabla(x,y)=4I(x,y)-I(x-1,y)-I(x,y-1)-I(x+1,y)-I(x,y+1)
 $$
-After computing the gradient in source image, the algorithm tries to solve the following problem: given the gradient and the boundary value, calculate the approximate solution that meets the requirement.
+After computing the gradient in source image, the algorithm tries to solve the following problem: given the gradient and the boundary value, calculate the approximate solution that meets the requirement, i.e., to keep target image's gradient as similar as the source image.
 It can be formulated as
 $$
 A\vec{x}=\vec{b}
 $$